Rufus For Real

 spatchcock chicken roasted on sheet pan with potatoes and onion

-Flattening a chicken means faster cook time, crispier skin, and juicy meat from wing to thigh — no dry spots, no waiting forever.
+Flattening a chicken means faster cook time, crispier skin, and juicy meat from wing to thigh — no dry spots and no waiting forever.
 The spatchcock method gives you rotisserie-level results right from your own oven.

-Then there’s the Alabama white sauce — creamy, tangy, a little spicy, and good on literally everything.
-It brings the acid and fat balance that turns simple roast chicken into something that will win you a medal with the family and friends.
+Then there’s the Alabama white sauce — creamy, tangy, a little spicy, and good on just about everything.
+It adds the perfect balance of richness and acidity that turns simple roast chicken into something special.

 spatchcock chicken ingredients on sheet pans